Key Takeaways

 Additional insured

-An additional insured endorsement gives the upstream party (GC, property owner) direct access to your liability policy for covered claims.
+An additional insured endorsement gives the upstream party (general contractor, property owner) direct access to your liability policy for covered claims.
 Contracts may name specific ISO forms: CG 20 10 covers ongoing operations and CG 20 37 covers completed operations.
 These are separate endorsements because ongoing-operations coverage does not automatically extend to claims arising after the job is done.

 Older ISO forms used broader "arising out of" wording.
 Later editions use "caused, in whole or in part, by" language and limit coverage to what the underlying contract requires.
 Form edition matters when the certificate holder reviews your policy.